Meet Our Faculty

 - Please describe your teaching philosophy.

 The primary goals of teaching are to provide a knowledge base in the foundational areas of clinical psychology, critical skills in thinking, research and practice and appropriate attitudes towards science and people, i.e. human science.
 Of the three areas, I believe attitude is most important; as it is the motivational force that drives the acquisition and application of knowledge and skills.
-Students’ formation as practitioner-scholars and their development of scientific attitudes (curiosity, openness to experience, critical thinking and experimentation in its broadest sense) only makes sense in clinical psychology when integrated with humanistic values.
+Students’ formation as practitioner-scholars and their development of scientific attitudes (curiosity, openness to experience, critical thinking and experimentation in its broadest sense) only makes sense in clinical psychology when integrated with human values.

 A second teaching goal is to find creative ways in assisting students with integrating and incorporating class material in their work with clients.
 A third teaching goal is to encourage students to become self-aware of their own biases and proclivities that may impact and inform their work with clients.